MarcelaBarella/idwall_challenge/crawlers/README.md

 It will also generate an *output.json* file with all data crawled.

 ## Curiosities
-- The name of my crawler spider is [*Ungoliant*](http://lotr.wikia.com/wiki/Ungoliant), which is a reference to the fictional spider created by J.R.R Tolkien on his book, Silmarilion.
+- The name of my crawler spider is [*Ungoliant*](http://lotr.wikia.com/wiki/Ungoliant), which is a reference to the fictional spider created by J.R.R Tolkien on his book, The Silmarillion.